-On January 26, 2011, General Office of the State Council issued Notice of the State Council on Issues Related to Further Enhancing the Regulation and Control of Real Estate Market (國務院辦公廳關於進一步做好房地產市場調控工作有關問題的通知).
+On January 26, 2011, General Office of the State Council issued Notice of the State Council on Issues Related to Further Enhancing the Regulation and Control of Real Estate Market (國務院辦公 廳關於進一步做好房地產市場調控工作有關問題的通知).
 According to this Notice,

 - for those households who purchase a second set of housing through loan, the down payment ratio shall not be lower than 60%.
 The loan interest shall not be lower than 1.1 times the benchmark interest rate. - all municipalities, cities specifically designated in the State plan, provincial capitals and cities in which housing prices are excessively high or rising rapidly are to formulate and implement measures for restriction of housing purchases strictly within a specified period.
 In principle, households with local registered residence who have already owned one set of housing and households without local registered residence who are able to produce a local tax payment certificate or a proof of social insurance contribution for a certain number of years shall be restricted to purchasing one set of housing (including newly constructed commodity housing and second-hand housing).
-In respect to households with local registered residence who have already owned two sets or more housing, households without local registered residence who have already owned one set and more housing, and households without local registered residence who are unable to provide a local tax payment certificate or proof of social insurance contribution for a certain number of years, no houses shall be sold to them within their own administrative area for the time being.
+In respect to households with local registered residence who are and more housing, and households without local registered residence who are unable to provide a local tax payment certificate or proof of social insurance contribution for a certain number of years shall be already owned two sets or more housing, households without local registered residence who have already owned one set and more housing, and households without local registered residence who are unable to provide a local tax payment certificate or proof of social insurance contribution for a certain number of years, no houses shall be sold to them within their own administrative area for the time being.